Mvke-IT/holbertonschool-web_front_end/Readme.md

-# This project is learnig Html
+# This project is learning Html

 # Learning Objectives